AWS Standalone FAQs

 Is it possible to cancel an AWS subscription?

-2. Once the provider has canceled the account on the AWS side, the provider must click the link available in the email to mark the account as canceled.
+Once the appropriate action is completed on the AWS side, the provider must click the confirmation link included in the cancellation email to mark the account as canceled in Connect.

-4. When the account is no longer available, the connector will wait until a configurable number of days has passed before approving the cancellation request in Connect, as long as the account was marked as canceled by the provider.
+The connector will then verify whether the account has been successfully canceled on AWS.
+If the account is no longer accessible, the connector will wait for a configurable number of days before automatically approving the cancellation request in Connect, provided the account was marked as canceled by the provider.

-Note: Providers will be able to configure cancellation emails in different languages by using product and marketplace configuration parameters.
+Note: Providers can configure cancellation emails in multiple languages using product and marketplace configuration parameters.

 Back to top